-With this in mind, you may want to consider upping the security on your shed.
+With this in mind, you may want to consider upping your security with a shed lock.
 Even if you don’t store anything valuable in a shed or outbuilding you should still make sure it is secure if there are any items, such as ladders or heavy tools, that would help thieves gain access to your home.

-When buying a shed lock there are a few security features to look out for.
+When buying a shed door lock there are a few security features to look out for.

 My shed lock is beginning to rust a bit even though I have only had it a year.
 What can I do to make it last longer?